 CVS-Aetna merger: AMA leaders answer key questions

-Find out how the proposed merger would impact patients and physicians.
+Find out how the AMA believed the proposed merger would impact patients and physicians.

 The AMA’s leading role in challenging the CVS-Aetna merger

-The AMA has taken a leading role in challenging the massive CVS-Aetna merger, as the merger, if approved, would injure competition in five key health care markets: Medicare Part D; health insurance; pharmacy benefit management; retail pharmacy; and specialty pharmacy.
-The AMA opposition is evidence-based, the result of months of analysis by nationally-recognized health economists and legal experts.
+The AMA took a leading role in challenging the massive CVS-Aetna merger.
+The AMA argued that, if approved, the merger would injure competition in five key health care markets: Medicare Part D; health insurance; pharmacy benefit management; retail pharmacy; and specialty pharmacy.
+The AMA opposition was evidence-based, the result of months of analysis by nationally-recognized health economists and legal experts.
 The AMA’s advocacy led to an almost unheard-of development: a federal judge holding hearings to evaluate the settlement between the U.S. Department of Justice (DOJ) and CVS-Aetna that got the DOJ to approve the merger.

-In calling these hearings, the judge recognized the AMA’s advocacy, and asked the AMA to play a major role in the hearings-in fact, the AMA is the only medical association invited to participate.
-Although no one can guarantee what the judge will do, the AMA will continue to boldly challenge any merger that will hurt the nation’s patients and physicians.
+In calling these hearings, the judge recognized the AMA’s advocacy, and asked the AMA to play a major role in the hearings-in fact, the AMA was the only medical association invited to participate.
+Although the judge ultimately approved the merger, the AMA will continue to boldly challenge any merger that will hurt the nation’s patients and physicians.

-In additional markets, the merger is “vertical” because Aetna is a buyer of inputs (such as PBM services and pharmacy) that CVS sells.
-The AMA has never opposed a vertical merger—it has only challenged horizontal mergers of health insurers with varying degrees of success.
+In additional markets, the merger was “vertical” because Aetna is a buyer of inputs (such as PBM services and pharmacy) that CVS sells.
+The AMA had never opposed a vertical merger—it had only challenged horizontal mergers of health insurers with varying degrees of success.
 Vertical mergers’ impacts are much more difficult to determine than those of horizontal mergers.
 Compared with horizontal mergers, very little economic research and legal guidance about vertical mergers exist.
 These factors make it difficult to determine whether or not opposition to a vertical merger can succeed.

 AMA CVS-Aetna advocacy